AhmedLukman/digital-learning/README.md

 ## 🎯 About iLabAfrica Digital Learning

 The Digital Learning Unit at iLabAfrica focuses on research and leveraging innovation in the area of ICT for Education.
-Our mission is to use ICT effectively in teaching, creativity, and delivery of educational content, promoting **"Quality Teaching, Any Time, Everywhere"**.
+Their mission is to use ICT effectively in teaching, creativity, and delivery of educational content, promoting **"Quality Teaching, Any Time, Everywhere"**.

 ## 📄 License